getgrav/grav-learn/pages/06.forms/02.forms/docs.md

 To get an understanding of how the **Forms** plugin works, let's start by going over how to create a simple form.

 !!!!
-With **Forms 2.0** release, it is required to pass the name of the form as a hidden field.
-If you have overridden the `forms.html.twig` in your theme or plugin, you should manually add `{% include "forms/fields/formname/formname.html.twig" %}` in your form-rendering Twig file.
+With **Forms 2.0** release, it is now required to pass the **name of the form** as a hidden field.
+If you are using the form-plugin-provided `forms.html.twig`, this is handled automatically, however, if you have overridden the default `forms.html.twig` in your theme or plugin, you should manually add `{% include "forms/fields/formname/formname.html.twig" %}` in your form-rendering Twig file.

 ## Create a simple single form